-Prior to opening his office in Geneva, Dr. Pitschas worked with a major international law firm in Brussels (1999 - 2005).
-Before that, he was a lecturer in law at Freie Universität Berlin (1997 - 1999) and clerked with the Court of Appeals in Berlin (1994 - 1997).
+Christian Pitschas is currently an advisor on WTO/international trade issues with the German Agency for International Cooperation (GIZ) in Bonn.
+From 2005 - 2018, he was based in Geneva as an independent atttorney-at-law, focusing on WTO and EU Law, including litigation before the General Court and the Court of Justice of the EU.
+Prior to opening his law office in Geneva, Dr Pitschas worked with a major international law firm in Brussels (1999 - 2005) and was a lecturer in law at Freie Universität Berlin (1997 - 1999).
+He started his professional career as a clerk with the Court of Appeals in Berlin (1994 - 1997).

 Public Procurement Law (including WTO and EU)